-Two new cases for Hawke's Bay, one at Taradale High
+Two new cases for HB, one at Taradale High

 Nationally, a record 1573 new community cases were announced in New Zealand on Thursday, and 1140 of them were in Auckland.

-Sixty three people are in hospital with the virus - none in intensive care.
+Sixty-three people are in hospital with the virus - none in intensive care.
 They are in hospitals in Auckland, Rotorua, Tauranga, Waikato, Wellington and Tairāwhiti.

 Taradale High School has one more confirmed case of Covid-19, but no additional close contacts.